How Fast are Electric Bikes? [The Complete Guide to E-bike Speed]

 • Legal: Class 3 e-bikes are normally restricted for use on roadways, and many places do not allow their use on bike paths.
 Class 3 bikes often require helmet wearing when riding.

 If a Class 2 e-bike is at the top of your price range, you should also consider Class 3 e-bikes, which are known to be the fastest e-bike legally allowed in most urban environments, giving them a top speed of up to 28 mph, which, in some cases, makes it illegal for them to share the bike lanes with regular bikes.
-Their increased speed makes them better for longer commutes, or even recreational rides that need speed and power.
+Here’s a quick comparison table to help you understand the main differences between each class of e-bike at a glance:

-There are a number of variables that can determine how fast an electric bike can go in practice, although it is legally classified as belonging to a certain class.
+While legal limits define the maximum speed, many users want to know: What’s the average speed an e-bike can maintain in real-world conditions?
+Most Class 1 and 2 e-bikes average around 15–20 mph (24–32 km/h) on flat terrain, although it is legally classified as belonging to a certain class.
 In this article, we cover the major factors that impact your e-bike speed:

 Motor Power